finom/rebloom/README.md

 class Users extends UserMethodsPartTwo { /* ... */ }
 ```

-If you want to refactor further then move methods to another file or split them into individual files.
+If you want to refactor further then move methods as individual functions to another file or split them into individual files to re-export them in `methods.ts`.

 ```ts
 // ./store/users/methods.ts